Convert Teaspoons of Flour to Ounces

 How to Convert Teaspoons of Flour to Ounces

-To convert a teaspoon measurement to an ounce measurement, multiply the flour by the conversion ratio.
+To convert a measurement in teaspoons to a measurement in ounces, multiply the flour by the following conversion ratio: 0.091858 ounces/teaspoon.

 Since one teaspoon of flour is equal to 0.091858 ounces, you can use this simple formula to convert:

-The flour in ounces is equal to the teaspoons multiplied by 0.091858.
+The flour in ounces is equal to the flour in teaspoons multiplied by 0.091858.

 Flour Weight to Volume Conversion Table